 - 3. Most of your course work will be in discussions, so your participation is essential to others in the class, whose participation grade depends on your contributions.
 Participation in discussions determines the bulk of your grade, and is evaluated on the basis described above.
 For discussion to take place in an asynchronous environment, it is important to post some of your messages early and to continue contributing throughout the week. - 4.
-Because this class is online, you will have to put forth more effort than you would for an inperson class.
+Because this class is online, you will have to put forth more effort than you would for an in-person class.
 This is because the technology must be mastered along with the subject matter.
 In a live class, you don't have to learn how to get there and how to listen or read, but logging in and getting assignments online is a new process for some of you.
 Plan to spend a few hours a week working on this class. - 5.
 This class is set up with me as manager or facilitator and you as active participants in the educational process.
 This arrangement will reward those who take their commitment seriously and who keep up with the assignments and plan their work.
-Unlike some other online classes, this class will not resemble an in-person class in that I will not deliver lectures about the subject matter.
-The material you are asked to read will provide the grist for your thought mill, and the interaction in the bulletin board discussion will help you to narrow your focus somewhat and try out your ideas.
-You should read every discussion posting, especially the instructor's postings, to stay current with the discussion. - 6.
+Unlike some other online classes, this class will not resemble an inperson class in that I will not deliver lectures about the subject matter.
+The material you are asked to read will provide the grist for your thought mill, and the interaction in the bulletin board discussion will help you to narrow your focus somewhat and try out your ideas. - 6.
 Your comments will need to be timely, your postings early enough to affect the discussion.
 Discussion boards and writing assignment threads will be locked once the class has gone on to another assignment.
 You will not get credit for comments you make if the intended reader will not be reading them. - 7.
 I invite any students with special needs or circumstances to discuss them with me.
 I am willing to make any necessary accommodations to facilitate your success as long as I know in advance.